bperezgo/go-project/README.md

 ### v0.0.1

 With one route the user say the backend: 'Hey! query some data of some market', and with other route the user can get the data in the database

+# How to Init the project

+First, change to executable the script of init_db.sh in the scripts folder:

+`chmod +x scripts/init_db.sh`

+Then execute it to initialize the database of the project and the migrations

+`./scripts/init_db.sh`